Rhododendrons

 Rhododendron arboreum, a widespread Asian species, can grow to 15 m tall.
 (Photo copyright © by Kaj Halberg)

-Rhododendron setosum is a very common dwarf shrub in the Himalaya.
+Rhododendron setosum is a common dwarf shrub in the Himalaya.
 It rarely grows taller than 50 cm.
-It is described in detail below.
+This one was photographed in front of a mountain named Taboche (6367 m), Khumbu, eastern Nepal.
 (Photo copyright © by Kaj Halberg)

 The fruit is a capsule, containing between four and twenty chambers.
 In the pictures below, fruits from the previous year are still sitting on the plant.